Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/GORenderers/README.md

 # Add graphics with renderer

 A renderer allows you to change the style of all graphics in a graphics overlay by referencing a single symbol style.
-A renderer will only effect graphics that do not specify their own symbol style.
+A renderer will only affect graphics that do not specify their own symbol style.

 ![](screenshot.png)